Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Rushmoor and are not the council.
 About us

-The Cabinet of Rushmoor Council met on Tuesday, 3rd March 2026, to discuss and approve a new timetable for the Local Plan, a new policy for engaging agency workers and consultants, and to move forward with the construction contract for Farnborough Leisure Centre.
-Decisions were also made regarding the disposal of a property in Guildford and budget approvals for works in Farnborough.
+The Cabinet of Rushmoor Council met on Tuesday 3rd March 2026, where they approved an updated timetable for the production of the new Rushmoor Local Plan and a new policy for engaging agency workers and consultants.
+The meeting also saw the approval of a Development Management Agreement for the Farnborough Leisure Centre project, and decisions were made regarding the disposal of a property in Guildford and budget approvals for works in Farnborough.

 Local Plan Timetable and Notice to Commence Plan-Making